Baltejmalhi23/Who-Am-I/README.md

 ### Ethnicity
 My ethnicity comes from India, Punjab.
 My parents come from India Punjab.

+### Country
+Canada.

+### Language
+English and Punjabi

 ### Birth place
 I was born in Surrey British Columbia in Canada.
 I was born on December 7, 2005.

 ### Full name
 Baltej Singh Malhi

-### Culture/ Religion
+### Culture/Religion
-I am apart of the Punjabi culture, .
+I am apart of the Punjabi culture, originating from Punjab, India.
 My religion is Sikhism.
 Sikh is a beautiful religion practiced all over the world by more than 25 million adherents.

+### Hobbies
+I have multiple hobbies including, playing video games, playing basketball, watching t.v., and playing hockey.

+### Daily routine
+First thing i do when i wake up is shower and get ready for the day.
+Next I go downstairs have breakfast and get prepared for online school. school usually takes me up till noon, which is when i have a lunch break with my family and then start to get ready for my second and last class of the day.
+After school I like to play video games and hang out with my family.
+Finally at about 10pm is when I would usually start to get ready for bed.
+The cycle repeats.

+### Music

+### Life in online school